-a) Violate any water quality standards or waste discharge requirements?
+a) Violate any water quality standards or \bigtriangledown waste discharge requirements?

 Potential impacts to existing water quality standards associated with the project would include minimal short-term construction-related erosion/sedimentation and no long-term operational storm water discharge.
-According to the City's Storm Water Requirements Applicability Checklist, the project is considered to be a Priority Development Project and therefore required to prepare a Storm Water Quality Management Plan (June 2018) to identify and implement required best management practices (BMPs) for storm water pollutant control (BMP Design Manual Chapter 5, Part 1 of Storm Water Standards).
-Thus, above grade planter areas with biofiltration and impermeable liner would be implemented as the project BMP.
-These requirements would be implemented during construction and post-construction, which have been reviewed by qualified staff and would be re-verified during the ministerial process.
+According to the City's Storm Water Requirements Applicability Checklist, the project is considered to be a Priority Development Project and therefore required to prepare a Storm Water Quality Management Plan (March 2019) to identify and implement required best management practices (BMPs) for storm water pollutant control (BMP Design Manual Chapter 5, Part 1 of Storm Water Standards).
+Thus, one biofiltration basin will be constructed onsite, which would be implemented as the project BMP.
+These requirements would be implemented during construction, which have been reviewed by qualified staff and would be reverified during the ministerial process.
 Adherence with the standards would ensure that water quality standards are not violated and also preclude a cumulatively considerable contribution to water quality; therefore, a less than significant impact would result.